Learn about the types of meters and metering options, if you intend to buy electricity from a retailer.

 EMA has developed a load profile of the average household in Singapore.
 This load profile can be applied to the monthly electricity consumption of a household to derive your estimated half-hourly electricity consumption for billing purposes.
 EMA will periodically update the load profile to ensure that it remains reflective of the average household’s consumption.

 Based on EMA’s study, households exhibit similar consumption patterns.
 As such, having a Load Profile is suitable for all households regardless of dwelling types.
-On the other hand, having a Load Profile is not feasible for businesses as they have different consumption patterns depending on their nature of business.
+On the other hand, having a Load Profile is not feasible for businesses as they have different consumption patterns depending on the nature of their business.

 Here is a diagram showing the load profile of an average household.